Christopher Hawkes

 Charles Francis Christopher Hawkes, FBA, FSA (5 June 1905 - 29 March 1992) was an English archaeologist specialising in European prehistory.
 He was Professor of European Archaeology at the University of Oxford from 1946 to 1972.

 He was educated at Sandroyd School, Winchester College and New College, Oxford, where he obtained first class honours in classics.
 He began archaeological work at the British Museum, where he was Assistant Keeper in Pre-Historic and Romano-British Antiquities from 1928.
 In May 1946, Dr Hugh Fawcett took Hawkes some pieces from the newly discovered Mildenhall Treasure.
 It was Hawkes who identified them as late Roman silver.
 He was appointed Professor of European Archaeology at Oxford later in 1946.
 He was a Fellow of Keble College.
 He was awarded the Gold Medal of the Society of Antiquaries in 1981, now held by the Heberden Coin Room, Ashmolean Museum, University of Oxford.

 In 1933 he was married to Jacquetta Hopkins, with whom he co-authored Prehistoric Britain (1937); they divorced in 1953.
 He married Sonia Chadwick, also an archaeologist, in 1959.
 They jointly edited Greeks, Celts and Romans: studies in venture and resistance, 1973.

-He was survived by his wife Sonia and son, Nicholas.
+He had a son, Nicholas.